PayFabric/APIs/PayFabric/Sections/Transactions.md

 }
 </pre>

-If `Amount` is not provided in request body for Credit/Refund transaction, it will processed with original transaction amount.
+If `Amount` is not provided in request body for Refund transaction, it will processed with original transaction amount.

 Refund a Customer
 -----------------

 To refund a customer, you just submit a credit to the customer that is owed the refund.
 The amount of the transaction should match the amount that is due to the customer.
-To perform a credit transaction, you just create a transaction object, set the `Type` field to `Credit`, and then use [Create and Process a Transaction](#create-and-process-a-transaction) to execute the transaction.
+To perform a Refund transaction, you just create a transaction object, set the `Type` field to `Refund`, and then use [Create and Process a Transaction](#create-and-process-a-transaction) to execute the transaction.

 * `POST /transaction/process?cvc=111`